czmirek/czmirek.github.io/content/posts/stop-with-ddd-evangelism.md

 - What about `ProductEntity`?
 - What about `IProductRepository`?

-Or even most extreme.
+Or even the most extreme and ridiculous.

 - What about keywords such as `public`, `class`, `void`?
 Are they defined by the business?

-**Of course there's a limit!** You are a software developer and you code using a certain programming language and not a natural language.
+**Of course it's ridiculous!** You are a software developer and you code using a certain programming language and not a natural language.
 Where do you set the limit on how to express the business ideas in your code? **That's up to you!** Expressing the business ideas into the domain layer is an art of balance between:

 - expressing the business ideas as clearly as possible
 - having a transparent, clean and understandable code architecture

 You cannot have both.
 Going too far with the expression of the domain layer means you are overengineering.
 Sure, you have your nice and pretty aggregate roots but then you need to have all this complicated architecture around.

 The other extreme is that you don't have the domain layer at all and your business logic is mixed with everything else in your application.
-This equals to unmaintainable code that is very hard to work with, navigate and makes us sad :(
+This equals to unmaintainable code that is very hard to work with and navigate.
+And that makes us software developers sad 😥

 ### DDD evangelists